giuseppevalentinobaldi/P4-lab/lab-vitter/server/scapy/doc/scapy/advanced_usage.rst

    This is only my view on ASN.1, explained as simply as possible.
 For more theoretical or academic views, I'm sure you'll find better on the Internet.

 ASN.1 is a notation whose goal is to specify formats for data exchange.
-It is independent of the way data is encoded.
+It is independant of the way data is encoded.
 Data encoding is specified in Encoding Rules.

 The most used encoding rules are BER (Basic Encoding Rules) and DER (Distinguished Encoding Rules).
 Both look the same, but the latter is specified to guarantee uniqueness of encoding.
 This property is quite interesting when speaking about cryptography, hashes and signatures.